skymiri/ACIT2520-Project/README.md

 1. upload snippets from class for bonus
 2. watch passport video 2 hours
 3. implement passport to enable other user access
+4. small changes in text and pic of the index.ejs

 #### Yangyi Jung